mdoksa76/plotext-ranger/README.md

 Scripts depend on other python modules: sys, os and pillow.

 Why I did this?
 I have Orange Pi Zero with only 2 GB micro sd card.
-There is not possible to have desktop environment so I needed something for .jpg, .png and .gif.
+There is not possible to have desktop environment so I needed something for .jpg, .png, .bmp and .gif.
 I used asciiview and cacaview and than I found piccolomo/plotext repository.
 In many cases plotext is better solution for terminal view of graphics files than asciiview or cacaview.